JocaPC/Belgrade-SqlClient/docs/index.md

         .Param("Product", product)
         .Exec();
 ```
-It is just an async wrapper around standard `SqlComand` that handles errors and manages connection state.
+It is just an async wrapper around standard `SqlCommand` that handles errors and manages connection state.

 ## See also